You can also listen to this article:

 2) Don’t drink, smoke, or take drugs (including digital drugs like video games and internet porn)

 In line with the previous point, use your judgment to do what is best for you, not what will seem cool to your friends or helps you fit in with them.

-Drinking, smoking, and drugs may be fun, but they are immensely damaging to your body, very addictive, and have a pretty good track record of getting out of hand destroying people’s lives.
+Drinking, smoking, and drugs may be fun, but they are immensely damaging to your body (especially in your teens), very addictive, and have a pretty good track record of getting out of hand destroying people’s lives.

 They should not be taken lightly, and you’re better off staying far away from them.
 You need to be focusing on building your career and life – you can always party later.
 Don’t worry; life has plenty of distractions for you when you have money in the bank – now is not the time.